tibsdu91/2nd-project/Readme.md

 The project here  is to create a chatbot in Clojure in a teamwork.
-We have to follow several conditions which can help any tourists to get precious informations about two kinds of birds : robin and  in this city.
+We have to follow several conditions which can help any tourists to get precious informations about two kinds of birds : robin and magpie in all parks of this city.

 Our chatbot can give informations, answer simple questions and also simplify the life of foreign tourists effectively.